deasway/junior-design-project/README.md

 * Implementation of fundamental Pie Chart / Amplitude Graph

 ### March 4, 2019
-### New Software Features
+### Bug Fixes
-* Back End Debugging
+* Back End Debugging - Now Data fit in the Database Structure

 ### February 17, 2019
 ### New Software Features
 * Database set up
 * Database population
 ### Known bugs and defects
-* Not All data fit the Database Structure
+* Not All data fit in the Database Structure

 ### February 4, 2019
 ### New Software Features